chris-womack/cacheSimulator/README.md

 Located in traces-long. (will upload later)
 The long (production) traces are:

 * bzip2.gz 			Block sorting compression
 * h264ref.gz 		Video compression
 * omnetpp.gz 		Discrete event simulation library
 * libquantum.gz 	Quantum computer simulation
 * sjeng.gz 			Chess game

 ### Other Traces
-The traces-1M and traces-5M directories contain the first 1 million and 5 million instruction, respectively, of the long traces.
-For these, there are compressed and uncompressed versions of the traces.
+The traces-1M and traces-5M directories contain the first 1 million and 5 million instruction of the long traces.
+There are compressed and uncompressed versions of the traces.